This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 WANT TO SAVE THIS?

-- If you are thinking of making a batch for a hot cocoa bar, this batch will make about 24 to 28 prepared cups of cocoa.
+- This hot cocoa mix in a jar without powdered milk makes about 24 to 28 prepared cups of cocoa.
 A bit less if you’re thinking you might want super rich flavor per prepared cup of cocoa.

 - If you are sensitive to dairy, try adding a plant-based milk alternative for added richness.
-We love Silk Half-and-Half and this would go great to top off each cup.
+We love nondairy Silk Half-and-Half and this would go great to top off each cup of dairy free hot chocolate mix.

 WANT TO SAVE THIS?